moveit/moveit2_tutorials/doc/concepts/planning_scene_monitor.rst

 Planning Scene Monitor
 ======================

 The ``planning scene`` is an object used for storing the representation of the world around the robot and also the state of the robot itself.
-The internal state of the ``planning_scene`` object is typically maintained by ``planning_scene_monitor`` component that enables reading and writing the state in a thread-safe manner.
+The internal state of the ``planning_scene`` object is typically maintained by a ``planning_scene_monitor`` component that enables reading and writing the state in a thread-safe manner.

 .. image:: /_static/images/planning_scene_monitor.svg